ShauryaJ123/movie-recommender/README.md

 # movie-recommender
-Movie Recommendation System which uses tf-if and cosine similarity
+Movie Recommendation System which uses TF-IDF and cosine similarity to recommend movies